Listed in reverse chronological order:

 Required:

-• Public or government law library experience.
+• Library or law degree

 BENEFITS